 Once it has set for a bit, the sap hardens and makes the wood easier to ignite.
 You can tell if a log of wood is seasoned if you can easily pull the bark off of the cut log.
 The color will fade as well, and the wood will begin to crack.
-Typically a good seasoning of the wood takes anywhere from six to eight months.
+Typically a good seasoning of the wood takes anywhere from six months, up to 2 years.

 Woods to Avoid for a Fire Pit

 Just like there are ideal woods that can be used in your pit, there are good woods to avoid.
 These are not the best woods to burn in a fire pit.
 Here are a few of the categories to steer clear of: